Special Interest Groups

 Map Curators' Group (MCG)

-This group is for anyone interested in using and sharing maps.
-Our members include librarians, archivists, curators, map historians and map collectors.
+This group is for anyone interested in using and sharing map collections.
+Founded in 1966, the group’s members include librarians, archivists, curators, map historians and map collectors.
 Bound together by a shared interest in curating, maintaining and sharing our map collections, we welcome new members and new ideas.

-The newsletter Cartographiti is published each year and includes papers from our workshops and relevant updates and news.
+Our digital newsletter Cartographiti is published twice each year and includes papers from our workshops and relevant updates and news.
 For more details see Cartographiti under Publications.

 The Map Curators' Group is a member of BRICMICS.